 2 .
 Greetings

-Greetings are on the second line (first line is title) with indentation of two spaces.
+Greetings should be placed on the second line ( the first line is a title) with an indentation of two spaces.

-Use polite language to make the recipient feel warm and respectful.
+Use polite language to make the recipient feel warm and respected.

-For senior recipients, send regards to health; for middle-aged person, career and family; for young person, love life (only appropriate if the sender is an elder of the recipient) and studying; for children, health and striving.
+For elderly recipients, send regards to health; for middle-aged people, career and family; for a young person, love life (only appropriate if the sender is an elder to the recipient) and studying; for children, health and striving.

 4 .
 Ending

-To show politeness, say some blessing words based on the recipient's identity (social position and relationship with the sender).
+To show politeness, use some blessing words based on who the recipient is (social status and relationship to the sender).

-A general one is “此致”“敬礼” (similar to "best wishes" in English; literal translation is "hereby","salute").
-The format convention is, “此致” is on a new line with an indentation of two spaces; “敬礼” is on the next line without any indentation.
+A general one is “此致”“敬礼” (usage similar to "best regards" in English, literal translation should be "hereby, salute").
+The format convention is to put "此致" on a new line with an indentation of two spaces and "敬礼" on the next line without indentation.

-People usually use “祝您健康长寿” (wish you healthy and longevity) for seniors, “祝工作顺利” (wish you a successful career) for friends and “祝学习进步” (wish you progress in your studies) for juniors.
+People usually say "祝您健康长寿” (wish you health and longevity) to elderly people, "祝工作顺利" (wish you a successful career) to friends and "祝学习进步" (wish you good progress in studies) to the younger generation.